- 20 Feb 2024

 - Select BizTalk360 Health, navigate to 'Monitoring Service Status' and observe if any exception is appearing in the exception column for BHM Schedule

 - If any EULA-related exception appears in the process, go to the below section and install the BHM_EULA.reg in the server where BHM is installed

 - Verify once again the exception is not appearing on the BHM Console

 - Restart the BizTalk360 Monitoring service under services.msc.
 Now the BHM data will automatically be collected

-In BizTalk360 user can able to map one or more profiles against an alarm to set the threshold of critical or non-critical error.
-In Monitoring section, all the BHM profiles will be listed (which are configure the BHM environment settings).
+In BizTalk360 users can able to map one or more profiles against an alarm to set the threshold of critical or non-critical error.
+In the Monitoring section, all the BHM profiles will be listed (which are configured in the BHM environment settings).